anolkurian/anolkurian/README.md

 I am an international student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> pursuing my Masters in Computer Science from the University of Florida.
 I have completed my bachelors in Computer Engineering from the University of Mumbai and have close to 2 years of work experience.
 Find more about me at https://anolkurian.github.io/

 - 🔭 I've worked as a full stack Software Engineer and have contributed to frontend and backend for building web applications during my 2 years of professional work.
-- 🌱 In my free time I play games and chill.
+- 🌱 In my free time I play games and read books.
-- ⚡ Exploring ML and Cyber Security.
+- ⚡ Exploring AI/ML, Data Structures and Algorithms.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-AnolKurian-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/anol-kurian) | anolkurian@gmail.com | anolkuri.vadakke@ufl.edu

 ---